schuyberg/rpi-midi-hub/readme.md

     5. Reload the udev rules with `sudo udevadm control --reload-rules`

-Tested on a Raspberry Pi 1.2 running
+Tested on a Raspberry Pi 1.2 running Raspbian Strech Lite